Camp Lejeune Water Contamination Lawsuit (October 2024)

 Why Choose Dolman Law Group for Your Camp Lejeune Water Contamination Lawyers

 Dolman Law Group is a nationally recognized and highly regarded law firm.
 As of date, we have obtained over $400 million in compensation for our clients.
 We will exhaustively pursue compensation and maximize the damages available for recovery.
 Our law firm handles Camp Lejeune claims on a national basis.
-The exxperienced team of attorneys at Dolman Law Group have over 150+ years of experience handling serious and often catastrophic injury claims.
+The experienced team of attorneys at Dolman Law Group has over 150+ years of combined experience handling serious and often catastrophic injury claims.

 Matthew Dolman